MHammad33/personal-finance-tracker/README.md

 - Add income/expense
 - View transactions
 - Track spending through multiple views of graphs (static graphs)
+- **User permissions**: Admin users can delete or edit all transactions, while regular users can only modify or delete their own entries.

 ## 3. Technologies Used